pslisko/performa365docs/docs/general/product_updates.rst

 * Exam questions scroller
    Scroll buttons replaced with slider for faster navigation.
 * User management "Add" action
-   Adding users in "Manage Users" is disabled if "User management allowed" is set to "OFF" in tenant configuration.
-Adding users feature in "Manage Users" is only available for AD FS identity provider.
+   Adding users in "Manage Users" (only available for AD FS identity provider) is disabled if "User management allowed" is set to "OFF" in tenant configuration.

 Changed: